Sopamo/laravel4-seo/README.md

 laravel4-seo
 ============

-A Laravel 4 package for adding SEO information to any Eloquent model
+A Laravel 5 package for adding SEO information to any Eloquent model

+Use the 1.0 release for Laravel 4.x